On the Role of Randomization in Adversarially Robust Classification: From Probabilistic to Deterministic Classifiers

-This formulation looks very similar to the well-known classifier obtained by \emph{randomized smoothing}, which we now recall. \paragraph{Randomized smoothing. } Randomized smoothing was first introduced in \cite{lecuyer2019randomizedsmoothing} and refined in \cite{cohen2019randomizedsmoothing,salman2019provably,li2019certified} as a way to create classifiers that are certifiably robust.
-The main idea is closely related to the noise injection scheme mentioned earlier: given a deterministic classifier $f:\cal X \rightarrow \cal Y$ and a noise distribution $\eta \in \cal P (\cal X)$, the smoothed model will output a prediction according to the following rule:
+Randomized smoothing was first introduced in \cite{lecuyer2019randomizedsmoothing} and refined in \cite{cohen2019randomizedsmoothing,salman2019provably,li2019certified} as a way to create classifiers that are certifiably robust.
+Given a deterministic classifier $h:\cal X \rightarrow \cal Y$ and a noise distribution $\mu \in \cal P (\cal X)$, the smoothed model will output a prediction according to the following rule:

-In other words, Equation \ref{eq:input_noise_injection_deterministic} generalizes randomized smoothing in the binary case by replacing the $\frac{1}{2}$ threshold by $\alpha$.
-So if we generalize the definition of randomized smoothing in the binary case by allowing a threshold $\alpha$, Theorem \ref{thm:main_theorem} then states that \emph{for any input noise injection classifier, there exists a deterministic randomized smoothing classifier with threshold $\alpha$ that has better adversarial risk}.
+In other words, Equation \eqref{eq:input_noise_injection_deterministic} generalizes the randomized smoothing classifier in the binary case by replacing the $\frac{1}{2}$ threshold by $\alpha$.
+Theorem \ref{thm:prob_to_det_thm} then states that \emph{for any INC, there exists a deterministic randomized smoothing classifier with threshold $\alpha$ that is at least as robust}.